 Innovative PIT tag technology allows biologists to collect data on fish numbers, movement, and distribution at all life stages.
 This technology has been an invaluable tool for monitoring coho in the Russian River basin.

-The Broodstock Program monitoring effort is funded by the US Army Corps of Engineers and made possible through the gracious support of hundreds of private landowners throughout the Russian River watershed.
+The Broodstock Program monitoring effort is funded by the US Army Corps of Engineers.
+Additional studies are funded by the National Fish and Wildlife Foundation and California Department of Fish and Wildlife, with contributions from and the Sonoma County Water Agency.
+All of our work is made possible through the gracious support of hundreds of private landowners throughout the Russian River watershed.
 Please visit the following pages for additional information on local fish and the outcomes of our monitoring efforts: